Important Information About Pennsylvania General Assistance

 Can someone with a criminal record get GA?

 Yes, as long as they are not violating probation or parole, and there is no warrant out for their arrest.
 And they must have paid off their criminal fines and costs or be up-to-date with a payment plan.
 Philadelphians can get more information here on getting into a payment plan.
+You will need to give the court the welfare office's Criminal History Inquiry form.
+The welfare office will give you this form if you need it.

 INFORMATION ABOUT THE LAWSUIT